bjeanes/tmpl/tmpl/CONTRIBUTING.md

 * Do not commit trailing whitespace.
 * Do not commit mixed spacing.
-* Do not load the full application for unit tests, just the direct component itself, which should in turn load it's direct dependencies.
+* Do not load the full application for unit tests, just the direct component itself, which should in turn load its direct dependencies.
 * Do not rely on dependencies included circumstantially (e.g. by a component loaded earlier).
 * Do not commit artifacts that can be deterministically generated from